 If your child has special dietary requirements we encourage you to come and speak to our office staff who can help make the necessary arrangements.

 At Lunchtime, children are allowed to bring in fruit juice or squash/dilute juice for their lunch but this drink should be kept in their lunch box and should not be sipped throughout the day.
 The nutritional information supplied to the school states that water is the healthiest and cheapest choice for quenching thirst throughout the school day and we encourage children to bring a water bottle to keep in the classroom and take with them at lunchtime.
 Water bottles can also be purchased from our reception for just £1.00.
 Water has no calories and contains no sugars that can damage teeth.
 It is recommended that if children do not like the taste of plain water, you should try adding a slice of lemon or lime.

 Free School Meals

-Your child will qualify for free schools meals if you're receiving one of the following benefits:
+Your child will qualify for free school meals if they're in full-time education and you receive one of the following benefits:

 - guarantee element of state pension credit

 - child tax credit with no working tax credit and have an income as assessed by the Inland Revenue that does not exceed £16,190 (subject to change annually)